TheThomasY/social-media-dashboard/README.md

 <h1 align="center">Social Media Dashboard built with React</h1>

 An example of dashboard UI designed to present social media follower metrics.
+Follower counts for the social medias fluctuate randomly around their starting value to simulate real change.
 It has a toggle that allows you to switch between light and dark mode.
 I built this using React and styled it with Tailwind CSS.

 ## Links 🌟